jorndorff/Sorted/README.md

 # Sorted
-Interface for maintaining soreted data in java
+Abstract class for maintaining soreted data in java.